 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Sasb Standards reported carbon emissions of approximately 214,000,000 kg CO2e, exclusively from Scope 1 emissions.
-This data is cascaded from the Sustainability Accounting Standards Board, reflecting the organisation's commitment to transparency in environmental impact reporting.
-Currently, there are no disclosed reduction targets or climate pledges, indicating a potential area for future commitment.
-The absence of Scope 2 and Scope 3 emissions data suggests that Sasb Standards may be focusing primarily on direct emissions at this stage.
-As a current subsidiary of the Sustainability Accounting Standards Board, Sasb Standards aligns with industry standards for climate accountability, although specific reduction initiatives or targets have not been established.
-This context highlights the importance of ongoing efforts in carbon management and the need for comprehensive climate strategies moving forward.
+This data is cascaded from the Sustainability Accounting Standards Board, reflecting the organisation's commitment to transparency in climate reporting.
+Despite the significant emissions reported, there are currently no specific reduction targets or initiatives outlined in their climate commitments.
+The absence of documented reduction strategies suggests a need for further development in their sustainability practices.
+Sasb Standards operates within a broader industry context that increasingly prioritises climate action, and as a current subsidiary of the Sustainability Accounting Standards Board, it is positioned to align with industry standards and expectations for carbon management.

 Access structured emissions data, company-specific emission factors, and source documents